Biography of President Brendan B. KellyShare this page

 Since becoming UWG’s eighth president, Kelly has overseen the implementation of the institution’s Becoming UWG Strategic Plan.
 The plan emboldens a re-envisioned commitment for the members of the university community – to dedicate themselves to the curation of a first-choice university – following the strategic priorities of relevance, competitiveness, and placemaking.

 A commitment to launching or advancing each student’s career when they graduate – if not before – has resulted in students engaging in challenging, rewarding work both in class and in their chosen fields through internships, intentional mentorship, and other professional learning experiences.
-The institution completes this effort by serving as a proactive point of connection among its students and the industries, organizations, and communities that are hungry for their talent, ingenuity, and expertise.
+The institution completes this effort by serving as a proactive point of connection among its students and the industries, organizations, and communities that need their talent, ingenuity, and expertise.

 As UWG’s president, Kelly has overseen the creation of new degree programs in computing, digital and social media communication, and integrative health and wellness; the opening of the solution-centric Momentum Center; the in-progress renovation of the Humanities Building; and the completion of Roy Richards Sr. Hall.